aternosorg/sherlock/README.md

 ```
 Yarn mappings are not environment dependent since Intermediary already takes care of the differences.

+#### Caching Map contents
+When you have created an Obfuscation Map you can get the raw content using the getContent() method.
+You can cache that to reduce requests to the APIs that are used to retrieve them.
+When you want to create an Obfuscation Map from a string directly you can create an instance of
+VanillaObfuscationMap and YarnMap directly.

 ### Remapping a log using the Obfuscation Map
 ```php